OnlyNov/OnlyNov/README.md

-- 👋 Hi, I’m @OnlyNov
+- 👋 Hi, I’m @OnlyNov!
-- 👀 I’m interested in Python, Java, C++ , C#, Machine learning , Game Development
+- 👀 I’m interested in Python, Java, C++, C#, Machine learning, Game Development!
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m currently learning a lot of things.
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on something.
 - 📫 How to reach me vity1244@gmail.com

 <!---